Fraternity & Sorority Life FAQ

-- Sororities: Alpha Sigma Tau (or AST), Delta Zeta (or Dee Zee), Sigma Sigma Sigma (or Sigma)
+- Social Sororities: Alpha Sigma Tau (AST), Delta Zeta (DZ), Sigma Sigma Sigma (Sigma)

 - Social Fraternities: Theta Xi, Lambda Chi Alpha (Lambda Chi), Tau Kappa Epsilon (Teke), Phi Kappa Tau (Phi Tau), Phi Mu Alpha Sinfornia (PMA)

 When is Recruitment and how does it work?

 Formal recruitment is a structured process for the sororities and is currently held in the fall semester every year.
 There is a set quota of how many bids the chapters can give out, so they are usually a little more selective than they would be during informal.
 However, if a sorority does not meet quota or total they will do what is called Continuous Open Bidding (COB).
 COB is an informal process where chapters will recruit the week after formal recruitment to reach total or quota.
 During the spring semester sororities will take part of an informal recruitment process so be on the look out for flyers advertising recruitment events.

-Recruitment for the fraternities is an informal recruitment each semester.
+Recruitment for the social and professional/service fraternities is an informal recruitment each semester.
 Though their recruitment is not as structured as the sororities, the fraternities still have rules and regulations they have to follow.
 Events with alcohol and women are strictly forbidden by their national policies and by the University as well.
 Your time as a potential new member should be spent getting to know the men in the chapter and learning about the respective organization you would like to join.

 How does the new membership process work?

 Most chapters have a period of time, normally no more than 8 weeks, where their newest members learn the history, traditions, and values of the organization.
 New members will typically be involved in leadership training, community service projects, and other activities that will often offer them opportunities to better know the organization and its other members.